-An Express mode implementation can involve as many as 17 lines on the SpartanXL device including: M1, D0 through D7, CCLK, PROGRAM, INIT, DONE, CS1, DOUT, HDC and LDC.
-(The last three are not always used).
+An Express mode implementation can involve as many as 17 lines on the Spartan-XL device including: M1, D0 through D7, CCLK, PROGRAM, INIT, DONE, CS1, DOUT, HDC, and LDC (the last three are not always used).
 The principal functions of the 17 lines are described in Table 1.
-Refer to the Spartan Series Data Sheet for more detailed information.
+Refer to the Spartan and Spartan-XL Families Field Programmable Gata Array Data Sheets for more detailed information.
+Note: PWRDWN pin should be High (PWRDWN has a default internal pull-up resistor).